 Rikku and Paine's Special Dresspheres (Yuna's doesn't get powerful until high levels, by which time there are probably far better options available), so much so that some players play the game without using them, much like the Aeons from the previous installment.

-Also qualifying as a Disk One Nuke in international version is the Psychic dressphere which is for lack of a better word, broken.
+Also qualifying as a Disk One Nuke in international version is the Psychic dressphere.
 This dressphere's abilities "Excellence" or just "Magic Guard" and "Physics Guard" grants a character immunity to all magic and physical attacks, meaning that the one way to damage them is through status effects, which can be amended through a "ribbon accessory".
-The high AP cost to learn these skills can be amended through by the level up system level up dressphere's means that you can actually learn these skills first.
+The high AP cost to learn these skills can be amended through by the level up system level up dressphere's means that you can learn these skills first.
 High MP cost?
 No problem! the high cost for those using those skills can also be amended through the use of any of the special accessories more specifically the "Ragnarok accessory", which brings down the cost for all MP skills to 0.
 In other words the the character can become invincible.

 Covering Oa'ka's debt early can make the player very rich, especially if you do so in Chapter One.

 Creature Creator in the international and HD editions.
 Being able to recruit nearly every fiend out there and use them in your party instead of YRP, and every single one of them have their own small story.
 That's not even going into the tournament-style Fiend Arena, which gives you incredibly good items in later tournaments, and not going into fulfilling requirements needed to unlock certain fiends and tournament cups.
 There's just so much to do, that you can spend hours in creature creator without even progressing in the main story.